 Note: We highly recommend using caliper or disc brakes even if you have a coaster brake wheel.
 Because of the speed you’ll be getting up to, you’ll want to be sure to have additional stopping power than a coaster brake.

 Mounting the Engine:

-Mounting the engine is actually a pretty easy procedure, but if your frame’s not as described above, there are a few things you’re going to need to install before mount the motor.
+Mounting the engine is a pretty easy procedure, but if your frame’s not as described above, there are a few things you’re going to need to install before you mount the motor.

 - Thread a nut on to one of the studs, then thread another nut above the first

 - Tighten the nuts down as tight as possible between the two

 - Torque the bottom nut, and eventually, you’ll be able to remove the studs.